Bukchon Hanok Village and the Best Hidden Food Spots Nearby

 Bukchon Son Mandu (북촌손만두)

-- Price Range: Very reasonable, typically ₩6,000 - ₩10,000 per dish.
-Perfect for a budget-friendly but filling meal.
+- Price Range: Super reasonable!
+You're typically looking at ₩6,000 - ₩10,000 per dish.
+It's perfect for a budget-friendly but totally filling meal.

 Mukshidonna Tteokbokki (먹쉬돈나)

 - Vibe: Lively, energetic, and fun!
-It's usually bustling, but the service is quick, and the atmosphere is infectious.
+It's usually bustling, but the service is quick, and the atmosphere is absolutely infectious.

 Compare Your Bukchon Food Adventure